anthonychian/spotifyapp/README.md

 # Spotify Music Visualizer

 A web application using Spotify API.
 Features real time tracking of the user's currently playing song.
 Displays and allows user to select between playlists and their respective songs.
-Fetches song lyrics using Genius API.
+Fetches song lyrics using Genius API. **Requires private access and spotify premium account**

 # 💻 Demo